regulas1/LungWebAppVisualisations/blog-free-v1.0.0/README.md

     Contains images used in the webpage

 @/components
-    Contains most Vue components - think of variables.
+    Contains only .vue files - think of variables.
 Components are passed to App.vue, which is then passed main.js to display in the browser.
     If we were to create a new HelloWorld project from scratch, Vue would automatically create a HelloWorld component.

     ./base